jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

   there's a very high chance you'll find something unexpected along the way.
   It's a statistical certainty.
 With so much work ahead, you'd have an easier time winning the lottery than finishing the rewrite on time and without a hitch.
+  Add that the long time frames involved naturally imply huge error bars on any time estimation, and you've got eternal headaches for management.

 * **They're giant scope creep magnets**